site-logo

 3:30 pm Detection Methods in Biotechnology Dr. Lalitha Gowda

-Chief Scientist (Rtd), Central Food Technology Research Institute, Mysore, India
+Chief Scientist (Retired), Central Food Technology Research Institute, India

 3:50 pm Introduction to the Case Studies